DistributedProofreaders/dproofreaders/SETUP/DEVELOPMENT.md

 * `styles/` - CSS scripts which include `.less` source files and the rendered `.css` files.
 See [CSS / style documentation](../style/README.md).
 * `SETUP/` - Non-runtime code, such as site admin docs, development docs, tests, tooling and other miscellanea.
-The expectations is that this directory will not, and should not be, accessible via the web context on a live site.
+The expectation is that this directory will not, and should not be, accessible via the web context on a live site.
   * `SETUP/tests/` - Tests, mostly automated but some manual.
 See the [tests README](tests/README.md).